Nissan X-Trail: New Zealand

 The fourth-generation X-Trail was released in New Zealand in October 2022.
 At the time of its introduction, it was available in ST, ST-L and Ti-L trim levels with a 5- and 7-seater configurations.
 All variants are powered by a 2.5-litre petrol engine with 4WD (optional on ST and ST-L, standard on Ti-L).
 The e-Power series hybrid powertrain available for the ST-L and Ti-L followed in early 2023.

 South Africa

 The fourth-generation X-Trail was launched in South Africa on 13 April 2023, in three trim levels: Visia, Acenta and Acenta Plus.
 All variants are powered by a 2.5-litre petrol engine with all-wheel drive standard on the Acenta Plus.

+The facelifted X-Trail was launched in South Africa on 22 July 2026, with trim levels and powertrain option remained unchanged from the pre-facelift model.